Annika Zeyen: Awards and recognition

-On 7 January 2020, Zeyen was invited by Bonn Mayor Ashok Sridharan to sign the City of Bonn 'Golden Book'.
+On 7 January 2020, Zeyen was invited by Bonn Mayor Ashok Sridharan to sign the City of Bonn Golden Book.
+She signed again in 2022.
 Introduced in 1926, the Golden Book is a time-lapse; recording the extent to which the Federal Republic of Germany has gained international renown by including well-known personalities from around the world and locally who have shaped the city and contributed to Bonn's reputation.
 Signing the book is considered to be the highest honour someone from Bonn can receive.
 Zeyen's signature now sits alongside those of Pope John Paul II, Queen Elizabeth II and the Dalai Lama and she is the first Paralympian to sign the book.